waynekhan/waynekhan.github.io/_posts/2020-05-30-asus-usb-ac53-nano-ubuntu.md

 ---
 layout: default
-title: Getting the ASUS USB-AC53 Nano to work on Ubuntu 20.04
+title: Getting an ASUS USB-AC53 Nano working on Ubuntu 20.04
 ---

-## Getting the ASUS USB-AC53 Nano to work on Ubuntu 20.04
+## Getting an ASUS USB-AC53 Nano working on Ubuntu 20.04

 I recently [built a PC for myself](https://waynekhan.github.io/2020/05/19/pc-builder.html), but refused to pay the $200 or so to get a Windows 10 Pro license.